Quick Links & Answers to Frequently Asked Questions

 - The Professional and Graduate Education programs at Mount Holyoke offer classes throughout the entire year for people interested in professional development as well as those who are interested in masters degrees?

 - We have a one year accelerated Master of Arts in Teaching Program to help you retool your skills and become qualified as a public school teacher.
 We use an Expeditionary Learning model (of Active, Challenging, Meaningful, Public and Collaborative learning) developed by EL Education to promote students success.

 - Our Master or Arts in Teacher Leadership and Master of Arts in Mathematics Teaching are both offered in online and hybrid formats.

 - There are federal financial aid loan forgiveness programs for teachers to encourage people to enter and continue in the teaching profession!

-- If you already have your initial teaching license, you can do an Add-On License through us to broaden your toolset and make yourself more competitive.
-We offer Add-On licenses in English Language Learners/ESL, Moderate Disabilities, and New Level/Subject Areas.
+- If you already have your initial teaching license, you can do an Additional License through us to broaden your toolset and make yourself more competitive.
+We offer Additional licenses in English Language Learners/ESL, Moderate Disabilities, and New Level/Subject Areas.

 Teacher Licensure Information

 In order to register for the MTEL, you must create an ELAR account and receive a MEPID number.

 - More information can be found at http://www.doe.mass.edu/licensure/elar/

 - Once you have a MEPID number, you can register for the Communication & Literacy MTEL exam (both reading & writing subtests) here www.mtel.nesinc.com/